350 Chicago won fossil fuel divestment in the city of Chicago.

 Now we intend to push Illinois to divest from fossil fuel assets.

 Based on the climate math, we believe it is both a moral imperative and a financially smart decision to divest from fossil fuels.

 The Climate Math

-How to divest the City of Chicago from fossil fuels?
+How to divest the state of Illinois from fossil fuels?

-Building support from pensioners and union members will pressure the Pension Boards to divest Chicago pension money as well.
+We are also working to build support from pensioners and union members to pressure the Pension Boards to divest State pension money as well.

 We need volunteers and allied organizations across the state to contact their state representatives and senators, demanding fossil fuel divestment legislation.

 If you have a few minutes, call your state senator and state representative (you can find their contact info here) and use the following script to ask for divestment legislation:

 Hi, my name is [NAME] and I’m a constituent from [CITY/TOWN, ZIP].
 I’m calling because I’m very concerned about the climate crisis, and want to urge [Representative/Senator NAME] to support legislation requiring the state of Illinois to divest from fossil fuel assets.
 Other states have already committed to divesting from fossil fuels, and Chicago recently did as well.
 I hope that Illinois will be next.
 Thank you!